SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/deploy-on-citrix.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: deploy_on_citrix       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: deploy_maillink_ribbons_webextensions_on_citrix
-description: Deploy MailLink/Ribbons in a Citrix/Terminal Server environment # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Deploy MailLink/Ribbons in a Citrix or Terminal Server environment
 author: {github-id}             # Your GitHub alias.
 keywords:
-so.topic:                       # article, howto, reference, concept, guide
+so.topic: howto               # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
 so.envir: onsite              # cloud or onsite
 # so.client:                    # online, web, win, pocket, or mobile
 ---

-# Deploy MailLink/Ribbons in a Citrix/Terminal Server environment
+# Deploy MailLink/Ribbons in a Citrix or Terminal Server environment

 When installing SuperOffice in a Citrix environment, consider this to avoid problems when the customer starts to use our software.

-## MailLink/Ribbons/Web Extensions on Citrix/Terminal server
+## MailLink/Ribbons/Web Extensions on Citrix or Terminal server

 Ask: Will the customer deploy MailLink/Ribbons to ALL users running in the Citrix/Terminal Server environment?